-10.4.1 Cooperation Between Study Management, Advisory Board, and Sponsors with the Professional Association of German Rheumatologists.
+10.4.1 Cooperation Between Study Management, Advisory Board, and Sponsors

+The study management team is supported by a scientific advisory board comprising four experienced community and hospital rheumatologists.
+The scientific advisory board was appointed by the governing board of the German Society for Rheumatology in agreement with the Professional Association of German Rheumatologists.
 The advisory board's duties are: regular review of the reports, consultation in case of serious events, discussion of the research agenda and the SAPs.
 The advisory board members meet personally at least once annually with the principal investigators and the study physicians and otherwise communicate by telephone conferences and email.